 - Utilize 4 strategies to address the negative consequences with clients

-Elyssa Rice, MA, LMFT is a sex-positive Licensed Marriage and Family Therapist currently working in private practice in Los Angeles, CA. She specializes in working with the kink population and folks in alternative relationship structures.
+Elyssa Helfer, MA, LMFT is a sex-positive Licensed Marriage and Family Therapist currently working in private practice in Los Angeles, CA. She specializes in working with the kink population and folks in alternative relationship structures.
 Her mission is to create spaces for people where they can feel loved and appreciated, without judgment or pressure to be anything but their true selves.

 Licensed therapists who work in nonprofits price is $20 (Use coupon code: KinkNP at checkout)

 Student/pre-licensed price is $10 (Use coupon code: KinkPL at checkout)

 You can also get access to this course and all other courses – current and future – with the Lifetime Membership for a one-time fee.